 A White Paper of 1956 painted a dismal picture of the state of technical education.
 It argued the need to increase the supply of trained manpower at all levels of technological expertise.
 David Eccles, the Minister of Education, proposed an expenditure of £70 million over eight years.
 The paper proposed the designation of 25 Colleges of Advanced Technology (CATs) in major urban centres, with surrounding 'satellite colleges' as the regional, area and local colleges.
 These measures would expand technical education through full-time, part-time and sandwich courses.

 After 1956 the CATs experienced staffing problems.
 This was due partly to their relatively low status as LEA institutions, and because lecturers' salaries were linked to those of teachers.
 In 1961 LEAs agreed with the Ministry of Education that CATs would be funded directly by grants from the government.
 CATs briefly formed a non-university sector of higher education.
-Two years later the Robbins Committee recommended their upgrade to university status, after which they became funded through the University Grants Council.
+Two years later the Robbins Committee recommended their upgrade to university status, after which they became funded through the University Grants Committee.

 Following Labour's general election victory in 1964, Anthony Crosland, Secretary of State for Education and Science, envisaged a 'binary system' of autonomous universities, and a public sector of technical and other further education colleges.
 The policy was aimed at meeting manpower requirements of industry through upgrading the status of technical education so that it equalled that of the universities.